liangchow/leetcode/Notes/Async Js.md

 ```

 ## Use Callback Function
-Caution with the 'callback hell' when too many callback stacks up.
+Caution with the 'callback hill' when too many callback stacks up.
 ```
 function task2(callback){
     setTimeout(() =>{